Decoding the Mindsets (Part II): Actionable Strategies of a Rich Mindset

 You set up an automatic transfer — the day your paycheck hits, 20% moves to a separate investment account before you touch a single dollar.
 Not 20% of what's left after bills.
 Not 20% when you feel like it.
 Twenty percent, off the top, automatically.

 The trick is automation.
 Willpower fails.
 Systems don't.
-Open a separate high-yield savings account this week.
-Set the automatic transfer.
-Match it to your pay cycle.
-If 20% feels impossible right now, start at 10% and increase by 1% every month.
-By this time next year, you'll be at 22% and you won't even feel it — because you never saw that money in the first place.
+Open a high-yield savings account this week, set the automatic transfer to match your pay cycle.
+If 20% feels impossible, start at 10% and bump it 1% every month.
+By next year you'll be at 22% and won't feel it — because you never saw that money in the first place.

 Habit 2: The Asset Test